sebastianfaulhaber/mobile-demo/rhmap-mobile-bpm-showcase/README.md

 ![ARC_OVERVIEW - Component model](./doc/02_arc_overview_component_model.png)

 #### Client layer
-Since we have two different user groups (eexternal end customer and employees) we've decided to develop two separate applications:
+Since we have two different user groups (external end customer and employees) we've decided to develop two separate applications:

 * **Customer App:** This app is meant to be used by our end customers (using a broad range of different mobile devices) and has therefore being implemented especially with hybrid app development principles in mind.
 We chose Apache Cordova ([https://cordova.apache.org/](https://cordova.apache.org/)) as our core development framework, which enables us to build our app against all common mobile OS with only one code base ("develop once, run everywhere" principle).
 In terms of the UI and application framework we decided to go for a combination of ionic ([http://ionicframework.com/](http://ionicframework.com/)) and AngularJS ([https://angularjs.org/](https://angularjs.org/)).
 Both projects have a vibrant and active community and have been successfully adopted by many projects.